Fix, don't switch: how to get your HR tech in order

 • Do you have a talent pool for candidates to express an interest?

-Even this basic content can go a long way in building brand interest, especially when you a prospective candidate visits your site and does not see any suitable roles.
-Having job alerts or an "evergreen" role that candidates can apply to will allow you to capture the candidate's interest and build a connection with them.
+Even this basic content can go a long way in building brand interest, especially when a prospective candidate visits your site and does not see any suitable roles.
+Having job alerts or an evergreen role that candidates can apply to will allow you to capture the candidate's interest and build a connection with them.
 It will also allow you to have a conversation about future opportunities that will be available.
 Without a call to action at this stage, you may miss out on some great candidates who self-disqualify when they don't find a perfect role fit.

 From a tech perspective, traditionally, this is where we spend the bulk of our build and configuration time.
 The Applicant Tracking System (ATS) can be anything from a super-charged relationship management system to a glorified spreadsheet.
-Depending on how configurable your system is, it's worth reviewing each of your recruitment steps and the activities or communications that go with it.
+Depending on how configurable your system is, it's worth reviewing your recruitment steps and the activities or communications that go with it.

 • Do you send a 'thank you' email to each candidate who applies for a role, setting expectations for the recruitment process?